 • Data communication and validation.

-to learn how the Asset Management program collects, analyzes and reports data about WAPA's critical equipment and systems to provide the organization with a comprehensive picture of asset condition and potential risk.
+now to learn how Asset Management collects, analyzes and reports data to provide WAPA with a comprehensive picture of asset condition and potential risk.

-About WAPA: Western Area Power Administration annually markets and transmits more than 28,000 gigawatt-hours of clean, renewable power from 57 federal hydroelectric powerplants owned and operated by the Bureau of Reclamation, U.S. Army Corps of Engineers and International Boundary and Water Commission in 15 western and central states.
+Western Area Power Administration annually markets and transmits more than 25,000 gigawatt-hours of clean, renewable power from 57 federal hydroelectric powerplants owned and operated by the Bureau of Reclamation, U.S. Army Corps of Engineers and International Boundary and Water Commission in 15 western and central states.
 It is part of the Department of Energy.
 Follow us on Twitter @WesternAreaPowr

 or visit the website at www.wapa.gov